 How many Hispanics in the United States are immigrants?

-- Use the MPI Data Hub State Immigration Data Profiles tool to learn more about the demographic characteristics of immigrants and the U.S. born (including race and ethnicity) in each of the 50 states and the District of Columbia, as well as nationally.
+Use the MPI Data Hub’s State Immigration Data Profiles to learn more about the demographic characteristics of immigrants and the U.S. born (including race and ethnicity) in each of the 50 states, the District of Columbia, and the United States.

-Which languages are most frequently spoken in U.S. homes?
+Which languages are most frequently spoken at home?

-At the national level, Spanish is the language most commonly spoken after English.
-Among people speaking a language other than English at home, 62 percent were Spanish speakers, followed by speakers of Chinese (5 percent, including Mandarin and Cantonese); Tagalog (almost 3 percent); and Vietnamese, Arabic, French (including Cajun), and Korean (about 2 percent each) (see Table 1).
+Among those who reported speaking a language other than English at home, 62 percent were Spanish speakers.
+Other top languages were Chinese (5 percent, including Mandarin and Cantonese); Tagalog (almost 3 percent); and Vietnamese, Arabic, French (including Cajun), and Korean (about 2 percent each) (see Table 1).

-Source: Migration Policy Institute (MPI) tabulation of data from the U.S. Census Bureau 2018 American Community Survey (ACS).
+Source: MPI tabulation of data from the U.S. Census Bureau 2019 ACS.

-Spanish was the most common language after English in all but four states: Alaska (Aleut, Eskimo dominated), Hawaii (Ilocano, Samoan, Hawaiian, or other Austronesian languages), and Maine and Vermont (French).
-See the map below that shows the most commonly spoken languages other than English and Spanish by state.
+Spanish was the most common language after English in all but four states: Alaska (where the Eskimo-Aleut languages dominated), Hawaii (Ilocano, Samoan, Hawaiian, Marshallese, or other Austronesian languages), and Maine and Vermont (French) (see Figure 2).

-Notes: Amharic+ includes Amharic, Somali, Cushite, Beja, or other Afro-Asiatic languages; Chinese includes Mandarin and Cantonese; Dakota+ includes Dakota, Lakota, Nakota, and Sioux; French includes Cajun; Ilocano+ includes Ilocano, Samoan, Hawaiian, Marshallese, or other Austronesian languages; Pennsylvania Dutch+ includes Pennsylvania Dutch, Yiddish, or other West Germanic languages; and Tagalog includes Filipino.
+Notes: Chinese includes Mandarin and Cantonese; Dakota+ includes Dakota, Lakota, Nakota, and Sioux; French includes Cajun; Ilocano+ includes Ilocano, Samoan, Hawaiian, Marshallese, or other Austronesian languages; Pennsylvania Dutch+ includes Pennsylvania German, Yiddish, or other West Germanic languages; and Tagalog includes Filipino.